jeffreycwitt/pl399/docs/03-from-orality-to-literacy.md

 Ong points out an important fact:

-> [quote 10] p.
+> p.
 119: "Manuscript cultures remained largely oral-aural even in retrieval of material preserved in texts.
 Manuscripts were not easy to read, by later typographic standards, and what readers found in manuscripts they tended to commit at least somewhat to memory.
 Relocating material in a manuscript was not always easy.
 Memorization was encouraged..."

 He points out that even in early print books, visual practices seem counter-intuitive to us.
 They seem to make reading more difficult not less difficult.